 - the ENS median is not shown separately.

-Fig 126.96.36.199: An example of ENS and HRES winds plotted as hodographs.
+Fig 184.108.40.206: An example of ENS and HRES winds plotted as hodographs.
 Depending on the case, these can be very informative (e.g. the consistency of significant shear among ENS members).

-CAPE and CIN
+CAPE and CIN diagram

-These diagrams indicate the variation among ENS members of the inensity of convection that may occur (CAPE) together with the likelihood of attaining the release of convection (i.e. overcoming CIN).
-The numbers of ENS members within each CIN category are given at the top of each column and the number of members without CAPE is shown in the top right hand corner (e.g. CAPE=0:6 meaning 6 ENS members failed to identify any CAPE in the forecast ENS ascent).
+These diagrams indicate the variation among ENS members of the intensity of convection that may occur (CAPE) together with the likelihood of attaining the release of that convection (i.e. overcoming CIN).
+Three arbitrary ranges of CIN are shown: CIN <50J/kg representing a fairly low energy requirement before release of convection, CIN >200J/kg representing a more substantial energy requirement, and an intermediate value range of CIN.
+The vertical scale shows the CAPE energy in J/kg if convection is released.
+Box and whisker symbols have their normal meanings.
+Black filled circles are shown where there are 5 or fewer ENS members where convection is released.
+The numbers of ENS members within each CIN category are given at the top of each column.
+The number of members without release of CAPE is shown in the top right hand corner (e.g. CAPE=0:23 meaning 23 ENS members failed to identify any CAPE in the forecast ENS ascent).

-CIN can be computed, in principal, from any model level.
-In practice the temperature structure of the forecast atmosphere is scanned in the vertical, working out what CIN from each level is, and then the minimum of the values that correspond to levels in the lowest 350hPa of the atmosphere is stored in MARS (and used in ecCharts etc.).
-Conceptually, CIN, the convective inhibition, is always zero or a positive value.
+In principle, CIN, the convective inhibition, can be computed from any model level.
+In practice the temperature structure of the forecast atmosphere is scanned in the vertical, working out what CIN is for parcels rising from each level, and then the minimum of the values that correspond to levels in the lowest 350hPa of the atmosphere is stored in MARS (and used in ecCharts etc.).
+Conceptually, CIN is always zero or a positive value.
 However in practice where the parcel curve (from any of the levels tested) never even reaches the environment curve (i.e. it lies always to the left of it) then CIN is in effect infinite.
-We cannot store infinite values so instead a missing value indicator is stored whenever the minimum CIN encountered exceeds a pre-defined very large threshold.
+We cannot store infinite values so instead a missing value indicator is stored whenever the (minimum) CIN encountered exceeds a pre-defined very large threshold.

-CAPE is different in that that is bounded between 0 and some large, non-infinite, value that depends on atmospheric structure.
+CAPE is different in that it is bounded between 0 and some large, non-infinite, value that depends on atmospheric structure.
 So CAPE is stored in a different manner that does not include missing values.

 Example Vertical Profile Displays